chinamike65/hugo-tuolesi/content/book3/book3en.md

 It illustrates the difficulty of obtaining a precious human life full of freedom and encountering the teachings of Master Tsongkhapa, and it also illustrates the greatness of Master Tsongkhapa's teachings.

+##### 8. Dharma lives in the world

 The Buddhadharma exists in the world in which we have now been reborn.
 Not only does the Buddhadharma exist, but even the rare Buddhist Dharma that has been fully cultivated in both exoteric and esoteric practice still exists.

-Believing in Buddhism
+##### 9. Believing in Buddhism

 We not only believe in Buddhism and convert to Buddhism, but also study Buddhist scriptures from our masters, so we have the condition to believe in Buddhism.

+##### 10. Freedom to study

-It is very rare to have the predestined relationship to learn and study the Dharma.
+It is very rare to have the good fortune to learn and study the Dharma.

 First of all, you need to meet a teacher who has the qualities of virtue; you need to have time to practice the Dharma; you need to know how to practice.

 183

-Now it seems that, fortunately, all of us here have this karma.
+It seems that, fortunately, all of us here have this good fortune.

 It is very rare to meet a truly virtuous guru who has not deceived the believers.
 This is one of the most important conditions for the environmental endowments.

 Other important conditions are the environment for learning Buddhism and the pure lineage.

-It is very important to have a group of Dharma friends who can study together.
+It is very important to have a group of Dharma friends with whom you can study together.
 Such an environment is very important.
 Everyone can learn from and encourage each other.

 I have been to some places, and some people said that they were the only person in the area who was studying Buddhism, and it was very difficult.

-Therefore, it is very painful to not have a good environment for study and cultivation, and the luck of having a Dharma friend is rare, and it is also an important condition for study and cultivation.
+Therefore, it is very painful not having a good environment for study and cultivation, and the luck of having a Dharma friend is rare, and it is also an important condition for study and cultivation.

 Many people don't understand this principle, and they have a sense of distinction between Dharma friends and fellow practitioners.
 This is inappropriate.
 Everyone should cherish each other.